4.8 out of 5 Stars

 Weeks 9–12: Progress toward running 25 minutes continuously — a milestone that once felt impossible.

-During long runs (60+ min): Bring fuel even if you don’t feel hungry.
+During longer runs (60+ min): Bring fuel even if you don't feel hungry.
+A gel, a few gummy bears, or a sports drink can keep your energy steady.

 GLP-1s can affect fluid regulation.